Urtats-Code/Python-Star-Discrepancy-Problem/README.md

 the coordinates (`PersistentSDPSolver.py`).

-This README covers environment setup on both **Windows** and **macOS**, the configuration options, and how to run the pipeline, the smoke test, and the experiment grid sweep.
+This README covers environment setup on both **Windows** and **macOS**, the configuration system, and how to run every experiment in the project.

 ---